“Recognizing the work we do has been a long time coming,” said Carl Williams, president of the CFT Council of Classified Employees.

 AFT was a partner in writing and lobbying this federal legislation and is helping spread the word about this new program.
 AFT will also be monitoring development of the application process at the department and helping educate schools and governors about the award.
 Because of the union’s direct involvement in award creation, labor unions may make nominations.

-Nominated staff should demonstrate excellence in the following areas — work performance, school and community involvement, leadership and commitment.
+Nominated staff should demonstrate excellence in the following areas:

-Nominations: Parents, students, labor unions, nonprofit agencies, professional associations, school administrators and others may submit nominations to their state governor.
+Nominations: Labor unions, parents, students, nonprofit agencies, professional associations, school administrators and others may submit nominations to their state governor.
 Nominations begin on November 1 of each year.
 Governors then submit their selections to the U.S. Secretary of Education.
+Each state can put forward two nominees for the award.

-Selection: Prior to May 31, the Secretary of Education considers the nominees and selects awardees.
+Selection: Prior to May 31, the U.S. Secretary of Education will evaluate nominees based on their achievements in the areas defined above and select awardees.

-Classified School Employees of the Year – preK-12 schools
+Classified School Employees of the Year – California public schools

 Sponsor: California Department of Education